 If you are experiencing recurring foot pain and non operative treatment has failed to improve your quality of life, then you may need to consider a surgical option.
 At Footmed Foot and Ankle Clinics, we diagnose your foot condition and provide a variety of surgical procedures to address your specific condition.
 Book a consultation with our Podiatric surgeon for a specialist opinion.
 Make Footmed Foot & Ankle Clinics your first step to recovery.

 We’re proud to have an experienced, specialised and qualified podiatric surgeon on staff.
-Performing a variety of surgeries and procedures, our podiatric surgeon Mr Angelo Salerno welcomes patients in Adelaide, Elizabeth Vale and Murray Bridge.
+Performing a variety of surgeries and procedures, our podiatric surgeon Mr Angelo Salerno welcomes patients in Adelaide and Murray Bridge.
 With over 30 years of experience, Angelo brings a wealth of knowledge to his practice.
 For consultations and more information, chat with our friendly clinic staff.

 Minimally invasive surgery

 Our minimally invasive foot surgery (MIS) involves small incisions using special surgical instruments that minimise damage to tendons and surrounding structures.
 This allows for faster recovery and minimal postoperative pain.
 Incisions are then closed with a simple suture and surgical tape.